Toy breed

 A small gain is a large percentage of body weight, so adult portions must stay measured.

-A Chihuahua's meal size, treat count, warmth, and dental comfort all affect the number on the scale.
+A Chihuahua's meal size, treat count, warmth, dental comfort, and activity all affect the number on the scale.
+Use the chart as a trend guide, then confirm with body condition.

 Signs Your Chihuahua Is Growing Well